Skip to main content

 Standard Fee Configurations are managed through the Fee Configurations API.
 All configuration management is done at the sub account level — each sub account's configurations are created and managed individually.

 The API is fee-type-centric: a configuration is created for a specific fee type (e.g., processing_ecomm), and if one already exists, the new one automatically retires the old one.
-There are no update or delete operations — a new configuration is always created to replace the previous one.
+There are no update or delete operations — to change a rate, you create a replacement configuration.

 API Endpoints